JackMing/Hadoop-2.6.0-on-USC-HPCC-Clusters/README.md

           hdfs

+7. You can run the following example to verify your hadoop is working properly.

+          hadoop jar $HADOOP_HOME/share/hadoop/mapreduce/hadoop-mapreduce-examples-2.6.0.jar pi 250 1000

-7. Please remember to copy your output file out from the HDFS each time you finish your operation.
+8. Please remember to copy your output file out from the HDFS each time you finish your operation.
 The HDFS will be erased after you leave the cluster or the running time exceeds the walltime limit you set up before.

 <Option 2> **Submit PBS script**